mitmplay/mitm-play/README.md

   }
 },
 ```
-`log` support `response` function, it means the result can be manipulate first before send to the browser.
+`log` support `response` function, it means the result can be manipulate first before send to the browser or save to logs file.
 ```js
 log: {
   'amazon.com': {